LennardF1989/BF2042-Portal-Docs/docs/generated.md

 # MOD

 Anything you want to work within your custom gamemode must be placed inside this block.
-You can put blocks you\'re working on outside of this block but they will not be executed.
+You can put blocks you're working on outside of this block but they will not be executed.
 You can utilize the space outside the **MOD** block as a brainstorming area.

 ```blockly
 <block type="modBlock"></block>